MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 ### Fullscreen mode

 On devices without hardware buttons Vespucci can run in full screen mode, that means that "virtual" navigation buttons will be automatically hidden while the map is displayed, providing more space on the screen for the map.
-Depending on your device this may work well or not,  In _Auto_ mode we try to determine automatically if using full screen mode is sensible or not, setting it to _Force_ or _Never_ skips the automatic check and full screen mode will always be used or always not be used respectively.
+Depending on your device this may work well or not.

+In _Auto_ mode we try to determine automatically if using full screen mode is sensible or not, setting it to _Force_ or _Never_ skips the automatic check and full screen mode will always be used or always not be used respectively.

 On devices running Android 11 or higher the _Auto_ mode will never turn full screen mode on as Androids gesture navigation provides a viable alternative to it.

 Default on Android 4.4 and later: _Auto_, 4.0 - 4.3: _Never_.

 You need to restart the app for changes to this setting to take effect.

 ### Map screen orientation